 🔗 Introduction

-Way back before we both joined the halfway-to-fifty club, fellow-DEVOLAB student Alexander Lalejini started developing an event-driven genetic programming system called SignalGP.
+This work arises from collaboration with fellow-DEVOLAB student Alex Lalejini, whose research includes development of a new event-driven genetic programming system called SignalGP.
 His work aims to enable practitioners to better evolve agents that exhibit responsiveness to their surroundings — changing conditions in their environment & messages from other agents.

 The stock SignalGP schematic (left) versus traditional linear genetic programming (right).
 Courtesy Alexander Lalejini.

-The Big Idea™: organize instruction into tagged program sub-components and provide signal-dispatch infrastructure that accepts messages from other agents, environmental cues, and internally-generated signals (thread forks, function calls, etc.) and then boots up relevant program sub-component(s) in response.
+The idea is organize instruction into tagged program sub-components and provide signal-dispatch infrastructure that accepts messages from other agents, environmental cues, and internally-generated signals (thread forks, function calls, etc.) and then boots up relevant program sub-component(s) in response.

-(Thanks for attending for my half-ass cover of Alex’s TED talk.
-If you’re interested in more/better info here check out Alex’s super SignalGP blog post or even idk read the paper or something [Lalejini & Ofria, 2018].)
+(If you’re interested in more/better info here check out Alex’s super SignalGP blog post or [Lalejini & Ofria, 2018].)

 The original implementation of SignalGP uses bitstring tags to match signals with responses.
 It takes a bitstring query, computes the query’s hamming distance (i.e., fraction aligned 0’s and 1’s) to all subcomponents’ tags, and then dispatches a single best match if half or more of that match’s tag’s 0’s and 1’s are aligned with the query.
 This particular method was chosen for early because it worked and was straightforward.